const-ae/ggupset/README.md

 <img src="man/figures/README-unnamed-chunk-9-2.png" width="70%" />

-The `UpSetR` package provides a lot conveint helpers around this kind of plot; the main advantage of my package is that it can be combined with any kind of ggplot that uses a categorical x-axis.
+The `UpSetR` package provides a lot convient helpers around this kind of plot; the main advantage of my package is that it can be combined with any kind of ggplot that uses a categorical x-axis.
 This additional flexibility can be useful if you want to create non-standard plots.
 The following plot for example shows when movies of a certain genre were published.

 ``` r
 tidy_movies %>%